-How to install Wordpress 2.8.1 blog software on your website.
+How to install WordPress 2.8.1 blog software on your website.

-Wordpress is a great free open source blog program which is easy to use to blog about your daily life.
+WordPress is a great free open source blog program which is easy to use to blog about your daily life.
 There are a lot of free templates and plugins to help you customize the look and functionality of your blog.
-This blog is running on Wordpress.
-I have not have any major problems with Wordpress.
+This blog is running on WordPress.
+I have not have any major problems with WordPress.
 It runs very well.

-What you will need to install Wordpress is a web server that has php installed on it, a FTP client to upload your Wordpress install files, and 1 mySQL database for storing your members posts and blog settings.
+What you will need to install WordPress is a web server that has php installed on it, a FTP client to upload your Wordpress install files, and 1 mySQL database for storing your members posts and blog settings.

 Wordpress uploaded to your FTP server